ahmedembeddedx/ahmedembeddedx/README.md

 Here are some of the projects I've worked on:

-1. An All Rounder App for FAST NUCES Students
+1. House Price Prediction Model for Lahore Based Data.
-2. Machine Learning Model for Predicting Tesla Rocket Launch
+2. NLP Based Setup to classify between text and emotions.
-3. Data Science Project that predicts Car Resale Value
+3. Data Vizualization Application to plot data from scratch log files in C++.
-4. Currently working ML Model for Emotional Intelligence and Tone Prediction Analysis
+4. Image classification model to mark attendance in C# and .NET FrameWork.
-5. Completed working ML Model to predict the Mortgage Data
+5. ESPNCricInfo++ minimalistic application to show and analyse the stats.

 ## Let's Connect